-- All access to the network in School will be supervised and available only to those who possess a valid network username and password.
-Users should be reminded of the need for password security and must: - Use a strong password.
+- All access to the network in school will be supervised and available only to those who possess a valid network username and password.
+Students should be reminded of the need for password security and must: - Use a strong password.
 Passwords should have the following characteristics: - A minimum length of 10 characters will be enforced. - Users must be able to change their passwords at any time. - Reuse of the 12 previous passwords must be prevented. - Users should be forced to change their password after a period of 360 days.
 A minimum password age 0 days will be set. - Repeated entry of invalid logon credentials must result in the account being locked.
-This will be triggered after 500 consecutive invalid attempts. - Passwords must be set to include characters from 3 of the following 4 categories: - Uppercase letters - Lower case letters - Base 10 digits (0 through to 9) - Non-alphanumeric characters (special characters) - Ensure that passwords meet these characteristics even if it is not possible to configure a system to do this. - Never share or disclose details of the School's network or technical information including login information with any other person, either directly or indirectly.
-No user should impersonate another user by using their login information. - $\circ\;$ Not write down or store a password where it is possible that someone may steal it. - Not use your School network password for any External websites and services that are not synced and managed by IT Support, that are work/School related and use your School email address.
+This will be triggered after 5 consecutive invalid attempts. - Passwords must be set to include characters from 3 of the following 4 categories: - Uppercase letters - Lower case letters - Base 10 digits (0 through to 9) - Non-alphanumeric characters (special characters) - Never share or disclose details of the school's network or technical information including login information with any other person, either directly or indirectly.
+No student should impersonate another user by using their login information. - Not write down or store a password where it is possible that someone may steal it. - Not use your school network password for any external websites and services that are not synced and managed by IT Support, that are work/school related and use your school email address.
 The password used must be a different password to the one you use on the network.

-Advice and guidance on how to set simple but strong passwords can be referred to in Appendix A, included within this ICT Acceptable Use Policy (ICT AUP).
+Advice and guidance on how to set simple but strong passwords can be referred to in Appendix A, included within this ICT Responsible Use Policy (ICT RUP).